koengommers/koengommers/README.md

   </a>
 </div>

-### Hi there 👋
+### Web and Machine Learning Engineer

-I'm a web developer who's a big fan of using React and Typescript to build full-stack typesafe applications.
-When I'm not busy building web apps, I'm probably doing machine learning with Python and PyTorch.
+I'm a **web developer** who's a big fan of using React and Typescript to build full-stack typesafe applications.
+When I'm not busy building web apps, I'm probably doing **machine learning**.
+I specialize in Information Retrieval and Natural Language Processing.

 Some of the technologies I like working with: